lance6716/forgetclose/README.md

 - Support cross package check
 - Add leak information in the error message
 - Speed up the analysis
+- Support check multiple types in one run

 A short guide to contribute: